 Agencies commonly find that a new website or radical changes to the existing site are needed.
 Or that the data gathering just isn’t working properly and radical changes need to be made

 Ensuring that the data gathering is tested before go live can dramatically reduce the risks of reporting failure.
-For instance if go live ends up (perhaps after development delays) being synchronised with a marketing campaigns to hit a seasonal opportunity and the reporting on a shopping cart fails then the business could be flying blind for a period.
-Unable to judge what’s working or what’s failing because of simple errors in the data gathering and measurement infrastructure.
+Perhaps go live is (perhaps after development delays) synchronised with a marketing campaigns to hit a seasonal opportunity.
+If the reporting on a shopping cart fails then the business could be flying blind for a period.
+The business would be unable to judge what’s working or what’s failing.
+And simple errors in the data gathering and measurement infrastructure can lead to this.

-There isn’t an intrinsic reason why the measurement infrastructure can’t be tested just like the actual usability and facilities of the website would be prior to go live.
+There no intrinsic reason why the measurement infrastructure can’t be tested just like the actual usability and facilities of the website would be prior to go live.
 But because it isn’t economic to do this with human (live) visitors, it needs to be simulated.

 But beyond the risk of technical failure lie even more important considerations.